ash-project/ash/documentation/topics/notifiers.md

 end
 ```

-When your notifier is not an extension, and you want it to run on all actions, include it this way to avoid a compile time dependency:
+When your notifier is not an extension, and you want it to run on all actions, include it this way to avoid unnecessary compile time dependencies:

 ```elixir
 defmodule MyResource do